 Best Place To Stay In Kuala Lumpur

-Generally, a cheaper city to visit, even the high-end hotels can sometimes offer exceptional value compared to what you would pay in other Asian capitals.
+Generally, a cheaper city to visit, even the high-end hotels can offer exceptional value compared to what you would pay in other capitals, and there is a great range of hotels suitable for families.

 If you love shopping, then the Parkroyal Kuala Lumpur Hotel is set in the best district for you.
-Only 500 metres from the famed shopping area of Bintang Walk and Sungei Weng Plaza, and with Chinatown less than 3km away, you have a myriad of shopping options!
+Only 500 metres from the famed shopping area of Bintang Walk and Sungei Weng Plaza, and with Chinatown less than 3 kilometres away, you have a myriad of shopping options!
+Jalan Alor Food Street is super close too.

 You’ll find a restaurant for fine-dining and a cafe for more casual meals.
 There’s also a comfortable lounge for drinks and evening entertainment.